 State-of-the-art museum complex dedicated to the history of Canada and the cultures of the country's Aboriginal nations.

-This vast, ultramodern museum complex offers 25,000 m² of exhibition space on four floors, devoted to the history of Canada since the time of the First Peoples, to the history of the world and its cultures, and to the arts and traditions of Canada's aboriginal nations.
-With its impressive collection of artefacts and specimens (over 3 million), slide shows, high-tech projection systems and interactive exhibits, it aims to showcase Canada's cultural heritage.
+This vast, ultramodern museum complex is dedicated to the history of Canada since the time of the First Peoples, to the history of the world and its cultures, and to the arts and traditions of Canada's aboriginal nations.
+With its impressive collection of artifacts and specimens, slide shows, high-tech projection systems and interactive exhibits, it aims to showcase Canada's cultural heritage.

-We can't overlook its incredible architecture, designed by Douglas Cardinal, who is credited with creating a "style of aboriginal Canadian architecture characterized by graceful organic forms that consistently defy the most advanced engineering standards".
-Built between 1983 and 1989 on the site of Laurier Park in Gatineau's Hull sector, the building evokes "the evolution of the continent, its forms sculpted by wind, rivers and glaciers".
+Its incredible architecture was designed by Douglas Cardinal, credited with creating a "style of aboriginal Canadian architecture characterized by graceful organic forms that consistently defy the most advanced engineering standards".
+Built between 1983 and 1989, the building evokes "the evolution of the continent, its forms sculpted by wind, rivers and glaciers".

 Canadian History Room.
 The most ambitious exhibition ever mounted at the museum, it is divided into three exhibition areas with eighteen chapters telling the story of Canada, from the time of the first human settlements to the present day.

 First Peoples Hall.
-This exhibition room features over 2,000 artifacts, images and documents, both historical and contemporary, recounting the cultural richness, survival, regeneration and vitality of Aboriginal peoples, their contribution to Canada and their sacred bond with Mother Earth, a bond that dates back to the dawn of time.
+Over 2,000 historic and contemporary artifacts, images and documents trace the cultural richness, survival, regeneration and vitality of Aboriginal peoples, as well as their contribution to Canada and their sacred bond with Mother Earth.

-La Grande Galerie.
-A must-see and much-photographed feature of the museum's architecture, the Grand Gallery pays homage to Canada's West Coast Aboriginals.
-Its gigantic totem poles attract crowds, as does the plaster model of the sculpture by renowned Haida artist Bill Reid, The Spirit of Haida Gwaii, and the gilded bronze sculpture by Robert Davidson, The Raven Bringing Light to the World.
+The Grand Gallery.
+The centerpiece of the museum's architecture, a tribute to Canada's West Coast Aboriginals.
+Worth seeing: its gigantic totem poles, the plaster model of renowned Haida artist Bill Reid's sculpture, The Spirit of Haida Gwaii, and Robert Davidson's gilded bronze sculpture, The Raven Bringing Light to the World.

 Canadian Children's Museum.
 A great way to introduce children to art, culture and history through a trip to the four corners of the world.
-They can climb aboard a colorful Pakistani bus, load packages onto a ship or visit a typical Indonesian house.
-In addition to the exhibits, costumes, props and artifacts are on display, as well as an exceptional collection of games and toys.
+They can climb aboard a colorful Pakistani bus or visit a typical Indonesian house.
+Costumes, accessories and artifacts are also on display, along with an exceptional collection of games and toys.

-Ciné + experience.
-Several times a day, the museum offers the chance to discover a variety of films at the heart of Canadian history and culture.
-The technology is state-of-the-art: 2 giant screens, 4K projection in both 2D and 3D, a dome with a 180-degree field of vision and a powerful sound system.
-Films last from 20 to 45 minutes.
+Ciné + Experience.
+Several times a day, a variety of films at the heart of Canadian history and culture are shown.
+State-of-the-art technology: 2 giant screens, 4K projection in both 2D and 3D, dome with 180-degree field of vision and powerful sound system.
+Duration: 20 to 45 minutes.

 Did you know?
 This review was written by our professional authors.